 Both the MKII and MKIII variations share many features.
 They both have a High Speed Sync of up to 1/8000 per second, and super-fast recycling times of between 0.05-0.9s.

 They both feature the same transmission range, as well as a very similar colour temperature range, and a stroboscopic multi-flash range of up to 99 flashes.

 There are few new features added to the MKIII units, with the major difference being the improved modelling light.
 Depending on what you use your STORM units for, these differences may well be enough to justify replacing your MKIIs with the newer MKIIIs, but if you’re looking for the perfect strobe light addition for your studio and haven't invested in the previous versions, the STORM IIIs are the perfect choice for high-speed motion photography!

-And don’t forget, all lighting units come with a warranty from EssentialPhoto, in which manufacturer faults are covered for repair or replacement for up to two years, so you know you can rely on your flash to last!
+And don’t forget, all new lighting units come with a warranty from EssentialPhoto, in which manufacturer faults are covered for repair or replacement for up to two years, and batteries and lamps/bulbs are covered for up to six months, so you know you can rely on your flash to last!